davidgaribay-dev/rewind/FEATURES.md

 # FEATURES.md

-Complete feature documentation for Rewind Viewer - a web application for browsing and visualizing Claude Code conversation history.
+Complete feature documentation for **Rewind** - a modern web application for browsing and visualizing Claude Code conversation history.

 ## Table of Contents